Airbnb competitors: who are they, and why should you be interested?

 Airbnb is one of the most popular travel brands in the world.
 Since its launch in 2008, the listing site’s offering of unique vacation rental properties and experiences has grown immensely.
 With over 150 million users, Airbnb has a global reach that all property managers should take advantage of when trying to attract bookings from international travellers.

-However, relying on just one platform to advertise your properties goes against vacation rental industry best practices.
-Instead, all property managers should adopt a multi-channel distribution strategy and get listed on a variety of sites like Airbnb to increase their properties’ visibility.
+However, relying on just one platform (no matter how good) risks under booking your property.
+Property managers should adopt a multi-channel distribution strategy and list on not only Airbnb, but competitors of Airbnb as well to increase their properties’ visibility.
 The more travellers see your listings, the more bookings you’ll get.
 As a result, you’ll see an increase in your occupancy and revenue.

-To get the most out of your vacation rental distribution, it’s important to find the right mix of channels to advertise on.
-The Rentals United channel manager can help you get your properties listed on as many relevant sites as possible without the hassle of dealing with each one individually.
-You can also have faith in a reliable connection, which means you never have to worry about overbookings.
+And luckily, the Rentals United channel manager can help you get your properties listed on as many relevant sites as possible without the hassle of dealing with each one individually.
+You can also have faith in a reliable connection, which means you never have to worry about double bookings.
 Find out how to get listed on 60+ channels with Rentals United.

 Who are Airbnb’s competitors?